 AFCPE® Certification Programs

-AFCPE® offers five certification programs with varying education paths.
+AFCPE® offers four certification programs with varying education paths.

 The chart below will guide you to the program that fits your general needs.

 The National Commission for Certifying Agencies (NCCA) has granted accreditation to the AFCPE’s Accredited Financial Counselor® program for demonstrating compliance with the NCCA Standards for the Accreditation of Certification Programs.
 Accreditation is for a five-year period, expiring December 31, 2020.

 “Accreditation through NCCA enhances the value of the AFC® designation to employers, colleagues and consumers,” said Rebecca Wiggins, AFCPE’s executive director.
 “This recognition and achievement sets the certification mark apart from others in the field and emphasizes the highest standard of excellence that AFCPE has built for this field.”

 The NCCA is the accrediting body of the Institute for Credentialing Excellence.
 The NCCA Standards were created in 1977 and updated in 2003 to ensure that certification programs adhere to modern standards of practice for the certification industry.
 AFCPE joins an elite group of more than 120 organizations, representing over 270 programs, that have received and maintained NCCA accreditation.

 Professional development is a career-long process.
 Over the course of a career, many changes will occur in a field of expertise that require an updating of knowledge and skills.
 These changes can include the introduction of new product and service offerings in the financial marketplace, as well as changes in laws and technical knowledge related to personal finance and counseling.

 The purpose of requiring certificants to receive continuing education is threefold:

 - Enhance the individual professional’s capacity to serve his or her constituents